-In late 2015, TRPC received a grant to develop a watershed-based plan with adaptation actions that the Thurston County region’s (Thurston Region) public- and private-sector stakeholders could take to prepare for and cope with projected climate changes in the decades ahead.
+In late 2015, TRPC received a grant to develop a watershed-based plan with adaptation actions that the Thurston County region’s (Thurston Region) public- and private-sector stakeholders could take to reduce, prepare for, and cope with projected climate change impacts in the decades ahead.

 The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes in early 2018.